ayanch07/ayanch07/README.md

-- 👋 Hi, I’m @ayanch07
+- 👋 Hi, I’m Ayan Choubisa
-- 👀 I’m interested in ...
+- 👀 I’m interested in Artificial Intelligence and Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GANs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me : @AyanChoubisa on twitter

 <!---
 ayanch07/ayanch07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.